 OG cancer is diagnosed using a procedure called endoscopy, or sometimes referred to as gastroscopy.
 During an endoscopy, a tube with a camera at the end is placed down into the patient's oesophagus or stomach.
-Instruments are inserted through the tube, enabling small pieces of tissue from the oesophagus to be removed to remove samples of tissue, which is called a biopsy.
-A video that shows how a biopsy is taken can be found on the Cancer Research UK website: www.cancerresearchuk.org/about-cancer/oesophageal-cancer/getting-diagnosed/tests/endoscopy
+Instruments are inserted through the tube, enabling small pieces of tissue from the oesophagus to be removed, which is called a biopsy.